Log In to My PreK-12 Platform

 This post originally appeared on LinkedIn Pulse on January 5, 2017 and can be viewed here.

-As emerging technologies and methodologies reshape corporate training, one phrase “adaptive learning” is among the biggest of the buzzwords.
+As emerging technologies and methodologies reshape corporate training, one phrase “adaptive learning” remains the biggest of the buzzwords.

 I get asked all the time what exactly “adaptive learning” means.
 Most know the technology has something to do with e-learning, personalized education, micro-learning, badging, gamification, cloud-based learning, etc. But what does it really mean?
 How feasible is it to implement?
 And where can you get your hands on it?